My-Merch-And-Music/MERCH-token/whitepaper.md

 &nbsp;
 • Mission-Aligned Revenue Engine: Weekly token-based giveaways and artist-driven sales fuel a sustainable, artist-focused platform.
 &nbsp;
-• Artist Visibility: MMAM helps musicians gain exposure through integrated marketing and platform tools. &nbsp;
+• Artist Visibility: MMAM helps musicians gain exposure through integrated marketing and platform tools.

 • Real Token Utility: $MERCH can be used for giveaways, donations, and unique fan merchandise with future use cases tied to ticketing and commerce. &nbsp;
 • Ecosystem Support: Token-powered engagement helps sustain MMAM’s operations and tools, with long-term plans to restructure as a nonprofit.